 D. Group Feasible Solutions and Sites into Alternative Nutrient Management Scenarios.

-1. Group the feasible solutions with the input of Town staff and Citizen Advisory management scenarios.
+- 1. Group the feasible solutions with the input of Town staff and Citizen Advisory Committee members. - 2.
+Summarize the rational for grouping various feasible solutions into the nutrient management scenarios.